-I always thought that after traveling for some time, living more experiences, and bidding adieu to all the people I’ll meet on the road, I would somehow, almost naturally, master the art of saying farewells, without being driven by the moment.
+I always thought that after travelling for some time, living more experiences, and bidding adieu to all the people I’ll meet on the road, I would somehow, almost naturally, master the art of saying farewells, without being driven by the moment.

 But this time as I departed, I realised that I’m pathetically failing in what I’d initially hoped for.
 Yes, I’m still the same!
 I’m still the person who would cry his heart out as he leaves the known ones behind.